redpulp/MagneticSpectrometer/README.md

 ```

 The list of commands can be found in `build.sh`.
-If you're using Git Bash in your terminal, you might some issues if you use the commands separately, so I suggest using `build.sh`
+If you're using Git Bash in your terminal, you might have some issues using the commands separately, so I suggest using `build.sh`.